Prabesh01/Discord-bots/messed-up/README.md

 # Ignore this directory.
 These are the scripts I tried, which works fine but is all messed up and isn't trustworthy.
-_You can see this code for reference on how not to code a bot_
+_You can use this code as reference on how not to code a bot_

 #### routiney.py